 What Is a Rebuilt Title and Should You Buy One?

-- Can you insure a car with a rebuilt title?
+- Buying car with rebuilt title

-- How to find insurance for a rebuilt title
+- Finding insurance for rebuilt title

 If you’re shopping for a used car, you might come across a rebuilt title.
 A rebuilt title means that the car was once deemed ‘totaled’ by the insurance company and has been rebuilt so that it’s safe to drive.